 The PE Department delivers a broad and balanced physical education programme.
 There are a wide variety of clubs, practices and after-school fixtures whose popularity points to the enthusiasm staff and students have about competitive sport.
 In addition to traditional team games, students participate in athletics, badminton, tennis, basketball, girls' soccer, gymnastics and dance.
-The College has been recognised by Sport England for its diversity and breadth of provision and holds the Sports Mark Award.

-participate in Core PE as part of the Students may also choose to study
+In all year groups, students participate in Core PE as part of the College's commitment to the promotion of healthy lifestyles.
+Students may also choose to study this subject to BTEC level.